satoon101/PluginHelpers/readme.md

 ## Setup
 The PluginCreater, PluginChecker, and PluginReleaser will function just fine without having a test server linked.
 However, linking a test server will help to not have to copy/paste files over and over when you make changes.
-In order for all of these helpers to be truly helpful, there are certain criteria your test server has to adhere to.
+In order for all of these helpers to be truly helpful, there are certain criteria your test setup has to adhere to.

 * The test servers must be located on the same drive as the plugins directory.
     * The reason for this is that creating symbolic links for files (not directories) requires the file to be on the same drive as the linked file.